florian-huber/data_science_course/book/03_data_science_ethics_society.md

 Targeted advertisement can nowadays use much more data and information on a potential customer (here: Alice) when compared to pre-digital times.
 ```

 You may already be feeling a touch of unease.
 Is it truly beneficial for companies or other organizations to have access to all this data?
 On the flip side, consider this: isn't it a **win/win situation**?
-Companies can reach a much more suitable audience, and individuals receive advertisements tailored to their profiles and interests.
+Companies reach a more relevant audience, and users receive advertisements that are more closely matched to their interests.
 Take, for example, Alice ({numref}`fig_advertise02`).
 Because of her age (neither too young nor too old), location (within 2 hours of the festival venue), and interests (many likes for Hip-Hop bands), she receives an advertisement for a Hip-Hop festival.
 This offer is a clear match for her.
 However, Alice wouldn't get a mail catalog for a package tour operator catering to a different customer profile—typically older and, let's say, less concerned about the carbon emissions of their tours.
 That's a plus for Alice.
 And a plus for both companies, isn't it?

 ```{figure} ../images/fig_targeted_advertisement_02.png
 :name: fig_advertise02